-Since SMART was the same criteria that supposedly was used for the Beta Site roll-out in CPD and Admin, we remain concerned about this part of the ePerformance implementation.
-As you have told us, elements and standards in the Beta Site roll-out in CPD often focused on widget counting, or held the employee responsible for the performance of contractors or grantees.
+Since SMART was the same criteria that supposedly was used for the Beta Site roll-out in CPD and Admin, we remain concerned about this part of ePerformance implementation.
+Elements and standards in the Beta Site roll-out in CPD and Admin often focused on widget counting, or held the employee responsible for the performance of contractors or grantees.
 The latter is not within the control of the employee, and therefore fails the "attainable" criteria.
 And while widget counting is measurable, it can be similar to holding the emergency room nurse responsible for proper paper work ahead of saving the patient's life.
 It remains important to measure something worth measuring, not something that is simply easy to measure.